vincentchachere/osticket-prereqs/README.md

 - Resource Group Name: RG-osTicket (the one you created)

-- Virtual Machine Name:vm-osticket (all lowercase)
+- Virtual Machine Name: vm-osticket (all lowercase)

 - Region: (US) West 3